jvrc/tutorials/html/_sources/basics/rt-controller.txt

 To connect Choreonoid and the RT component we developed, we need to configure BodyRTC item.

 When you select BodyRTC item, its properties are displayed in the tab which is called "property view".
 Set "RobotControllerRTC" to the value of "Controller module name".
 This corresponds to the filename of the RT component.
-Set true to the value of "Automatic port connection".
+Set true to the value of "Auto Connect".

 .. image:: images/property_rtc.png